 "It's obvious that I have to understand many things.
 But already at Lancia I was no longer purely a technician, I was thinking about leading the team.
 We have in engineer Castelli a responsible technical director, we will do everything possible to safeguard the autonomy of the specialists.
 As far as I'm concerned, I'm proud to have been called to Ferrari.
 Among other things, I think I know our rivals quite well, especially the Japanese.
 After all, in the various motorsport disciplines there are many similarities".

-While the revolution is going on in Maranello, on Thursday 30 May 1991 Formula 1 moves to Montreal for the Canadian Grand Prix, the fifth round of the World Championship, on the Notre Dame Island track dedicated to Gilles Villeneuve.
-In the eye of the storm again and always Ferrari, while the local newspapers are worried whether we will have to witness yet another Ayrton Senna solo.
+While the revolution is going on in Maranello, on Thursday, 30 May 1991, Formula 1 moves to Montréal for the Canadian Grand Prix, the fifth round of the World Championship, on the Notre-Dame Island track dedicated to Gilles Villeneuve.
+In the eye of the storm is again and always Ferrari, while the local newspapers are worried whether we will have to witness yet another Ayrton Senna solo.
 The Maranello team reappears after the traumatic divorce from Cesare Fiorio and with a new management set-up.
 Everyone is present, except the designer Steve Nichols, who has remained at Fiorano to finish the construction of the new car in forced stages.
 In the meantime, the Maranello team has hired Francesco Cattani Longanesi, former attaché to the Prince of Monaco and former FISA press officer: he will look after relations with drivers and sponsors and perhaps the press.
 The tasks have been defined, at least for this race: under the supervision of Piero Ferrari and Claudio Lombardi, the technical manager of the cars is the Frenchman Jean-Claude Migeot, while technical director Pier Guido Castelli will also be in charge of the sporting direction for decisions in the pits.
 And the drivers?
 Jean Alesi says interesting things, but without delving into the political sides of the latest events:

 "The track has been resurfaced and should be fine for our cars.
 We hope for a good result.
 For me, nothing has changed: I don't really know the men who have taken the reins of the team, but my commitment remains unchanged.
 If I've often been behind Prost it's only because he's gone faster.
 The only important thing is that the cars are competitive".